jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

   </p>

   <p>
     The former major leaguer proved instrumental in many of the Shoemakers' wins and made such an impact that the National Baseball Congress inducted Gerald McQuaig into its Hall of Fame in 1944.
-However, McQuaig contributed more than his many home runs &mdash; he became one of Buford's leading citizens.
+However, McQuaig contributed more than his many home runs&mdash;he became one of Buford's leading citizens.
 After his career with the Shoemakers, McQuaig coached baseball at Buford City High School and served as principal at nearby Sugar Hill Elementary School.<sup>[<a href="#footnote-19">19</a>]</sup>
   </p>

   <p>